victafrancis/youtube-sermon-summarizer/README.md

 ```

 ## Scheduling
 This Lambda is intended to be triggered on a schedule using **Amazon EventBridge**.
-For Sunday sermons, you can run the rule multiple times (e.g., 3–4 triggers on Sunday EST) to catch late uploads while relying on DynamoDB dedupe.
+It is currently scheduled to run on Sundays (10am, 3pm, 9pm) and Mondays (10am, 3pm) to account for delayed uploads.

 ## Files of Interest
 - `lambda_function.py` — Lambda entry point and main logic